fraxken/JS-engine/README.md

-> Note: ⚠️ feel free to PR new links!
-It becomes quite difficult to find interesting resources.
+> [!IMPORTANT]
+> This repository has been created and populated a few years ago (some resources and concepts are outdated).
+Feel free to PR new links and updates.

 # JavaScript
-Several links, articles and blogs to understand how modern JavaScript compilers work and optimize our codes.
+Several links, articles and blogs to understand how modern JavaScript interpreters/compilers work and optimize codes.
 Also includes various resources on ECMAScript and object-oriented programming.

 ## High-level resources
 Different articles and tools dealing with more or less important notions: